Transparency and translucency: Absorption of light in solids

-UV-Vis: Electronic transitions
+UV-Vis: electronic transitions

-In electronic absorption, the frequency of the incoming light wave is at or near the energy levels of the electrons within the atoms which compose the substance.
+In electronic absorption, the frequency of the incoming light wave is at or near the energy levels of the electrons within the atoms that compose the substance.
 In this case, the electrons will absorb the energy of the light wave and increase their energy state, often moving outward from the nucleus of the atom into an outer shell or orbital.

 The atoms that bind together to make the molecules of any particular substance contain a number of electrons (given by the atomic number Z in the periodic table).
 Recall that all light waves are electromagnetic in origin.
 Thus they are affected strongly when coming into contact with negatively charged electrons in matter.
-When photons (individual packets of light energy) come in contact with the valence electrons of atom, one of several things can and will occur:
+When photons (individual packets of light energy) come in contact with the valence electrons of an atom, one of several things can and will occur: